arielnlee/Platypus/README.md

 # 🥳 Platypus

+**8/11/23**: Expect an update on our full coding pipeline within the next week!

 The Platypus models are a series of fine-tuned variants based on the LLaMA and LLaMa 2 transformer architectures.
 Platty takes advantage of [LoRA](https://arxiv.org/pdf/2106.09685.pdf).

 All models available via HuggingFace: [`garage-bAInd`](https://huggingface.co/garage-bAInd)